-Students will have homework many school nights and you can help establish a routine that includes a time and place for homework.
+Students will have homework most school nights and you can help establish a routine that includes a time and place for homework.
 Homework is intended to provide additional, independent practice for concepts introduced at school.
 Students have nightly assignments to support their continued development of time management, organization, and personal responsibility.
+We ask that you check-in with your child daily upon homework completion and sign in the provided space on their Homework Log.

-With this in mind, students in third grade are expected to complete 30-35 minutes of homework each night, including reading and Hebrew.
+Students in third grade are expected to complete 30-35 minutes of homework each night, including reading and Hebrew.
 Students are responsible for returning the completed work the following day unless stated otherwise.
 There are times when the assigned homework will be completed online (i.e. keyboarding and math facts).
 Please let us know if your child does not have access to a computer at home.
 In addition, we will be checking to ensure that reading and Hebrew homework has also been completed.
-Students may have additional weekly Hebrew assignments that should be worked on throughout the week.
+Students will be assigned Hebrew homework each Tuesday and Thursday.

 It is not a parent's responsibility to check for accuracy and mark errors; however, it is important that teachers are informed of homework struggles at home.
 An email or a note from you on the homework assignment explaining difficulties can go a long way in helping to individualize instruction for each student.
 Students are responsible for handing in their completed homework.
-Also, please check your child's Everything Binder for flyers and other information that we send home.
+Also, please check your child's Everything Binder for flyers and other information that we send home each Friday.